1987 Fiesta Bowl

 While all the above planning was taking place, UM athletic director Sam Jankovich and head football coach Jimmy Johnson were set on playing in the Orange Bowl.
 And why not?
 Miami outscored their opponents 420-136 in the 1986 season.
 They had already beaten the number one ranked, defending national champion Oklahoma Sooners earlier in the year, taking over the number one ranking for the remainder of the season.
 At the time, this Miami team was considered one of, if not the most, talented college football team ever assembled.
 The Canes could sleep in their own beds and win another national championship in front of their home fans.
 It seemed like a no-brainer.

 Don Meyers, the Fiesta Bowl Selection Committee Chairman at the time, would not give up.
 First, he gave black satin sweat suits to the entire Miami football team, as well as promised the wives of the Miami coaches free treatments at a fancy desert spa.
 Meyers sealed the deal by calling reporters and saying Jimmy Johnson was afraid to play against Joe Paterno on a neutral field.
 What a maniac, but I respect the commitment.
 Also, it worked.
-Jimmy excitedly announced Miami would be playing Penn State in the Fiesta Bowl, in prime-time, to a room full of reports after the Canes’ regular season finale win.
+Jimmy excitedly announced Miami would be playing Penn State in the Fiesta Bowl, in prime-time, to a room full of reporters after the Canes’ regular season finale win.

 True college football fans know about the leadup to the game: Miami’s fatigues, the infamous steak fry dinner, the battle over the team’s walkthrough time.
 There was genuine anticipation for this game, and the viewers showed up.
 The 1987 Fiesta Bowl had a television rating of 25.1, with an average of 21,940,000 viewers watching the NBC telecast per minute.
 It was the most watched college football game ever up until that point, and it held that top spot for four years.
 The NCAA and college football programs across the country knew things were never going to be the same.